Special L-values of geometric motives: -functions of motives over number rings

-\bem \mylabel{bem_rationalfunceq} Under \refco{numrat} $a$ above is rational for $M = i_* N$.
+\bem \mylabel{bem_rationalfunceq} Under \refco{numrat} the constant $a$ above is rational for $M = i_* N$, where $i: \Spec \Fp \r \Spec \Z$.
 To see this, we may assume by triangulatedness that $N$ is a pure motive with respect to numerical or homological equivalence, so that its $L$-function is a rational function in $p^{-s}$ with rational coefficients (see the reference in the proof of \refth{Fp}). \xbem